unavi-xyz/unavi/README.md

 ## 🐋 Docker

 You can run the Wired locally using [Docker](https://www.docker.com/).
-Running the following command will start the server and client in development mode:
+Run the following command to start the server and client in development mode:

 ```bash
 docker compose up